l1onh3art88/Truffle-Angular-Starter-Kit/ReadMe.md

 ### Truffle
 Type `truffle compile` to compile contracts

-This project uses ganache to run a testrpc.
+This project can use ganache to run a testrpc.

-Open a new terminal and type `ganache-cli` to start a testrpc.
+Open a new terminal and type `ganache-cli` to start a testrpc if you do not want to depend on metamask.
 Take note of the seed phrase and private keys of accounts

 Type `truffle migrate` when the ganache server is up and running.